andyatkinson/andyatkinson.github.io/_posts/2024-09-15-solid-queue-mission-control-rails-postgresql.md

 ## What’s next
 Rails World 2024 is happening in a couple of weeks, and will include Solid Queue presentations by Rosa Gutierrez, a lead maintainer.

-[Rosa was interviewed in #23 of the Rails Changelog](https://www.railschangelog.com/23) and it’s worth a listen!
+[Rosa was interviewed in Episode #23 of the Rails Changelog](https://www.railschangelog.com/23) and it’s worth a listen!

+When Ruby on Rails 8 ships, more Rails developers will likely adopt Solid Queue.
+It will be interesting to see how adoption ticks up, and what sorts of issues emerge.

+Thanks for reading!

 ## More Solid Queue posts